yanrogerfv/lythena-noteapp/README.md

 # lythena-noteapp
-A personal project of mien to create a note-taking application.
+A personal project of mine to create a note-taking application.